 As part of the normal revenue budget setting, all service areas are reviewing their budgets during the current year to identify options for delivering efficiency savings or generating increased income; a balanced budget will be set for 2025/26.
-The budget setting process commenced in the summer of 2024 and has continued with budget bids being presented to overview and scrutiny committee during November and December with the final budget presented to Council in February 2025.
-The future challenge is the increasing demand in the social care areas, longer term impact of the pandemic, inflation and potential recession on Council balances and uncertainty over future government funding levels but it is considered that Wokingham Borough Council has sufficient General Fund reserves over the next MTFP to cover this.
+The budget setting process is complete with budget bids being presented to overview and scrutiny committee during November and December with the final budget presented to Council in February 2025.
+The future challenge is the longer-term impact of the pandemic and potential recession on Council balances, but it is considered that Wokingham Borough Council has sufficient general fund reserves over the next MTFP to cover this.
 The estimated impact for our reserves is therefore:

-- General Fund balance as at 31 March 2024 £9.5m - General Fund balance as at 31 March 2025 £10.7m (reported 24/25 Q3) - General Fund balance as at 31 March 2026 £9.0m to £10m - General Fund balance as at 31 March 2027 £9.0m to £10m
+- General fund balance as at 31 March 2025 £9.0m - General fund balance as at 31 March 2026 £9.0m - General fund balance as at 31 March 2027 £9.0m further c£21.56m in short- and long-term non-property investments.

-The Council had a cash balance of £6m at the end of November 2024, compared to the start of April 2023 figure of £34m.
-The figures previously mentioned include money market funds.
 Whilst there is uncertainty on income, the Council remains confident in its ability to maintain sufficient cash for its services throughout the medium term.
-A detailed assessment of the Council's ongoing cashflow has been undertaken up to 31st March 2027 with sufficient levels of cash reserves being available through this period.
+A detailed assessment of the Councils ongoing cashflow has been undertaken up to 31 March 2026 with sufficient levels of cash reserves being available through this period.
 The Council is of course also able to borrow short term for revenue purposes if ever needed.